Ciner Wyoming: Plant and production

 Soda ash is used as a raw material in a variety of industrial products and consumer goods, including glass (47%), chemicals (30%), soap (7%), and paper.
 Other products are sodium percarbonate (2 Na2CO3 · 3 H2O2), hydrogen peroxide (H2O2), and other chemicals to soap and detergent production.

 Global competitors in the field of soda ash are Tronox (United States), Solvay S.A.
 (Belgium), Tata Chemicals (India) and Searles Valley Mineralss, United States.
-Ciner Holding owns also two companies in Turkey, Eti Soda and Kazan Soda Elektrik, which produce natural soda ash.
+Ciner Holding also owns two companies in Turkey, Eti Soda and Kazan Soda Elektrik, which produce natural soda ash.